 Inheritance regulation is an important point to consider when you buy international real estate.
 In some countries, it’s recommended to make a will as you buy a property there.

-For example, if you own a property in Spain and are a resident in the country, your assets automatically are passed on to your children.
+For example, if you own a property in Spain and are a resident of the country, your assets automatically are passed on to your children.
 If you want another beneficiary to receive your inheritance, you’re required to make a Spanish will.

 Understand Your Personal Tax Liability